AmjdAlhashede/RingtoneSmartKit/README.md

 - Simplified API for setting system and contact ringtones without needing to pass Context or Activity.
-- Supports multiple ringtone sources, including assets, local storage (URI), and remote URLs.
+- Supports multiple ringtone sources, including assets and  local storage (URI).
 - Easy assignment of ringtones to specific contacts via different contact identifiers (ID, URI, phone number).
 - Asynchronous operations with success and error callbacks for better control.